bson/ns32k-toolchain/README.md

   whenever the UART goes from empty to non-empty the CPU hits the NMI handler and all UART traffic is routed through the gdbserver if it's active...
   Slow, but what ya gonna do?
+  Another idea: with a very small FPGA one or two external logic ICs could be removed, and a bus snooper peripheral added that pulls NMI on logical or physical address matches, separating I and D cycles using the STx pins.
+This could also implement a JTAG interface, permitting in-circuit programming of the NOR flash and NAND using something like OpenOCD.
+Then add ns32k support to OpenOCD.

 See the file BUILD for instructions.